peteroupc/peteroupc.github.io/random.md

     and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and
 - a statistical-random implementation can use a PRNG algorithm mentioned as an example in the [**statistical-random generator**](#Statistical_Random_Generators) section.

-If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-For instance, a C language API for unpredictable-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
+If existing solutions are inadequate, a programming language API could implement cryptographic-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
+For instance, a C language API for cryptographic-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer ought to run in amortized linear time on the number of random bytes the API will generate.

-Unpredictable-random and statistical-random implementations&mdash;
+Cryptographic-random and statistical-random implementations&mdash;
 - should be reasonably fast for most applications, and
 - should be safe for concurrent use by multiple threads, whenever convenient.

-My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library ought to include those eleven methods separately for unpredictable-random and for statistical-random generators.
+My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library ought to include those eleven methods separately for cryptographic-random and for statistical-random generators.
 That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.